 This often-overlooked element of a severance package includes a paragraph stating that a departing employee may not publish or otherwise communicate disparaging remarks about your company after leaving.
 It can often include a definition of “disparaging” so that everyone is clear on what this means.

-This element is a general release by the departing employee that prevents a them from holding your company liable for any and all legal claims now and in the future, known or unknown.
+This element is a general release by the departing employee that prevents them from holding your company liable for any and all legal claims now and in the future, known or unknown.
 This is designed to prevent future lawsuits.

-1. References
+References

 This section discusses how the employee’s references will be treated if they call or email as part of the employee’s future job-hunting activities.

 This is a paragraph stating that the employee and company agree to arbitrate rather than litigate any differences of opinion.
+This clause in the severance package can save businesses and employees significant amounts of time and resources if legal disputes happen to arise from the agreement.

-1. Confidentiality
+Confidentiality

 This language requires terminated and departing employees to maintain confidentiality about company research, practices and intellectual property after leaving.
 It also often requires that the terms of the severance package be kept confidential.